Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/BLE/HID Gamepad.rst

 |image04|

-On Windows, gamepad input can also be viewed by going to "Control Panel" -> "Devices and Printers" -> "AMEBA_BLE_HID" -> "Game Controller Settings" -> "Properties".
-The buttons and axes should also show changing values here.
+On Windows, gamepad input can also be viewed by going to :guilabel:`Control Panel -> Devices and Printers -> AMEBA_BLE_HID -> Game Controller`

+:guilabel:`Settings -> Properties` The buttons and axes should also show changing values here.

 |image05|